pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ## Type aliases can use computed properties

 The `in` keyword can be used to iterate over all of the items in an union of keys.
-We can use this feature to programmatically generate properties inside of declarations.
+We can use this feature to programmatically generate [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types).
 Have a look at this example using `type` aliases.

 ```ts
 type Keys = "firstname" | "surname"